-Interest Payment Amounts (as defined herein) shall be payable subject to and in accordance with "Terms and Conditions of the Capital Securities" (the "Conditions") on the outstanding principal amount of the Capital Securities from (and including) the Issue Date to (but excluding) 1 April 2026 (the "First Call Date") at a rate of 8.00 per cent. per annum.
-If the Capital Securities are not redeemed or purchased and cancelled in accordance with the Conditions on or prior to the First Call Date, Interest Payment Amounts shall be payable from (and including) the First Call Date subject to and in accordance with the Conditions at a fixed rate, to be reset on the First Call Date and every five years thereafter, equal to the Relevant 5 Year Reset Rate (as defined in the Conditions) plus a margin of 7.144 per cent. per annum.
-Interest Payment Amounts will (subject to the occurrence of a Non-Payment Event (as defined in, and as more particularly provided in, Condition 6.1 (Interest Restrictions - Non-payment event))) be payable semi-annually in arrear on 1 April and 1 October in each year, commencing on 1 October 2021 (each, an "Interest Payment Date").
+Interest Payment Amounts (as defined in the Conditions (as defined below)) shall be payable subject to and in accordance with the terms and conditions set out in "Terms and Conditions of the Capital Securities" (the "Conditions") on the outstanding principal amount of the Capital Securities from (and including) the Issue Date to (but excluding) 29 May 2028 (the "First Reset Date") at a rate of 6.750 per cent. per annum.
+If the Capital Securities are not redeemed or purchased and cancelled in accordance with the Conditions on or prior to the First Reset Date, Interest Payment Amounts shall be payable from (and including) the First Reset Date subject to and in accordance with the Conditions at a fixed rate, to be reset on the First Reset Date and every five years thereafter, equal to the Relevant 5 Year Reset Rate (as defined in the Conditions) plus a margin of 2.861 per cent. per annum.
+Interest Payment Amounts will (subject to the occurrence of a Non-Payment Event (as defined in, and as more particularly provided in, Condition 6.1 (Interest Restrictions - Non-Payment Event))) be payable semi-annually in arrear on 29 May and 29 November in each year, commencing on 29 May 2023 (each, an "Interest Payment Date").
 Payments on the Capital Securities will be made without deduction for, or on account of, taxes, levies, imposts, duties, fees, assessments or other charges of whatever nature, imposed or levied by or on behalf of any Relevant Jurisdiction (as defined herein) (the "Taxes") to the extent described under Condition 12 (Taxation).